lpiccinelli-eth/UniK3D/docs/train.md

 We provide two example dataset [iBims-1](https://drive.google.com/file/d/1etz6Iv2ljix2eMc7nDO-DoXMpDrPbWza/view?usp=drive_link) and [Sintel](https://drive.google.com/file/d/1ZO565_ZWkWQCNhlFa404ctew-w8IbiVh/view?usp=drive_link), for image- and sequence-based pipeline and structure.

 You can adapt the data loading and processing to your example; however, you will need to keep the same interface for the model to be consisten and train "out-of-the-box" the model.
+Datasets names to be used in the configs are the same as the class names under `unik3d/datasets`.

 The overall data folder should be like: